tanthammar/filament-country-select/README.md

 - This enum adds the dialling code to the label.
 - You do **not** have the helpers to add, exclude, only etc.
 - **_You will not get the correct sorting alphabetically_**, in each locale, as the generated options uses the order in the enum instead of translation files.
-- See Filament documentation on how to use the enum icon features.
+- No flags.
+See below and Filament documentation on how to use the enum icon features.

 ```php